Whether you prefer to walk, cycle, jog, gallop, tree-hug or whatever, there’s plenty of opportunities in the Forêt de Soignes.

 A bit of history

 The Forêt de Soignes used to be much larger.
 Until the Roman times it was part of a huge forest that stretched from the Rhine and Moselle rivers in Germany to the North Sea.
-As the population of this area grew, the forest began to shrink when villages became towns and woodland was converted into fields.
+As the population of this area grew, the forest shrunk, when villages became towns and woodland was converted into fields.
 Some degree of protection was afforded in the 12th century by the Duke of Brabant, who was anxious to protect the forest as a hunting ground.
 Despite this, by the start of the 16th century the forest had been reduced to 100 square kilometres.

 The forest is home to 39 species of animal.
 Wild boar have been recently sighted, although they may have been released or escaped from captivity.
 (Don’t worry; wild boar generally avoid people.)
 If you sit by the one of the lakes in Groenendaal such as the Gansepootvijver on a warm summer evening you will see some of the fourteen species of bat which live in the forest.
 Common birds include treecreeper, nuthatch, jay, buzzard, green woodpecker and great spotted woodpecker, while rarer ones include sparrowhawk, black woodpecker and woodcock.